WeCanCodeIT/wcci-columbus-2017-summer/exercises/virtual-pet-shelter/README.md

 [Joey] looks like he's seen better days.
 [Johnny] is a bit nervous.
 [Dee Dee] probably didn't start with that many legs.
-[Tommy] smells like Sarah McLachlan.
+[Tommy] smells like a Stargazer lily fresh with morning dew.

 Which pet would you like to play with?
 Tommy